Parker College of Business

-The College of Business at Georgia Southern University is part of a comprehensive, regional university.
-At the undergraduate level, we provide the Bachelor of Business Administration degree with majors in accounting, economics, finance, information systems, logistics and intermodal transportation, management, and marketing.
+The Parker College of Business at Georgia Southern University is part of a comprehensive, regional university.
+At the undergraduate level, we provide the Bachelor of Business Administration degree with majors in accounting, economics, finance, information systems, supply chain management, management, and marketing.
 At the graduate level, we provide the Master of Business Administration, online MBA, Master of Accounting, WebMACC, and online Master of Science in Applied Economics degrees to prepare students for accounting and management positions of significant responsibility.
-Our degree programs are accredited by the AACSB, an affiliation that underscores the College’s dedication to continuous improvement and commitment to excellence.
+Our degree programs are accredited by the AACSB, an affiliation that underscores the Parker College’s dedication to continuous improvement and commitment to excellence.
 Our accounting programs hold separate AACSB accreditation.

 Our desire to produce career-ready professional motivates the growth of our intellectual capital through rigorous and meaningful inquiry.
 Our scholarship supports our distinctiveness and represents the source of our expertise in the classroom and in the academic and business communities.
 We value scholarship that informs theory, practice and teaching.
 Our inquiry is validated through a diverse portfolio of scholarly and professional activities.